dpgraham/deconstify/readme.md

     ```

 Q: Are there any risks?

-A: The risk is that a variable that you declared as constant in your source code will become variable at runtime
+A: The risk is that a variable that was declared as constant in your source code will become variable at runtime.

 Q: How does this work?

 A: It makes use of the Esprima library which parses the Abstract Syntax Tree for given Javascript code.
 Deconstify.js
 then scrapes out all of the constant variable declarations, gets the range where those declarations are made and then
 does a basic string replace to swap 'const' with 'var'.